Cyclopropanone: Preparation

+This reaction underlies cyclopropanone's polymerization at room temperature, initiated by traces of water.

+The isocyanate adducts can also be prepared directly through photochemical rearrangement of succinimino ethers.

 Structure

 The C_{3}O atoms are coplanar.
 As deduced from the microwave spectrum, the H_{2}C-CH_{2} bond length of 157.5 pm is unusually long.
 By contrast, the C-C bond lengths in cyclopropane are 151 pm.
 The C=O bond length of 119 pm is short compared to the 123 pm bond length in acetone.

 The value of ν_{C=O} in the infrared spectrum is near 1815 cm^{−1}, ca. 70 cm^{−1} higher than values for a typical ketone.

 Derivatives

 Cyclopropanones are intermediates in the Favorskii rearrangement with cyclic ketones where carboxylic acid formation is accompanied by ring-contraction.